The Chaillu Massif, Congo

 Our work at the Inga Foundation is based on Inga Alley Cropping, a scientifically-proven agroforestry technique that provides farmers with a viable, sustainable alternative to slash-and-burn farming.

-As there are no Inga species native to the Congo, we have our project there by identifying a local species that can play the same role for us in the Congo Basin as Inga does in Central and South America.
-This is essential as, however good our intentions were, it would be highly irresponsible to introduce Inga as an exotic.
+As there are no Inga species native to the Congo, our project seeks to identify an alternative tree among local species that can play the same role as Inga does in Central and South America.
+This is essential as it would be highly irresponsible to introduce Inga as an exotic.

 We are collaborating with the African Legume Group of the Kew Botanic Gardens in our search for a Congolese ‘Inga’.
 Once identified, the hope is that the species will function across Central Africa, giving us the possibility of expanding our work across the region.